 How Long Does It Take To Process FAFSA®?

-To receive your SAR in the quickest amount of time, complete the the form online, provide an email address, and sign the FAFSA® using your FSA ID.
-You can also create your which is a personal identification number used to access federal student aid information and legally sign electronic documents.
+To receive your SAR in the quickest amount of time, complete the form online, provide an email address, and sign the FAFSA® using your FSA ID.
+You can also create your which is personal identification number used to access federal student aid information and legally sign electronic documents.

 If you don’t provide your email address on the electronic FAFSA®, you will receive a paper SAR in the mail in about 7 to 10 days.
-For those who have filled out the form online, provided a valid email address, but haven’t signed the FAFSA® with an FSA ID, receiving the SAR by email can take up to two weeks.
+For students who have filled out the form online, provided a valid email address, but haven’t signed the FAFSA® with an FSA ID, receiving the SAR by email can take up to two weeks.

 You can fill out the paper form and provide an email address on the application, which ensures you receive a link to your SAR via email in two weeks.

 Without an FSA ID or email address, a paper form will take as long as three weeks to process and send out your SAR.
-Also, providing an invalid email address on the FAFSA® using any method will result in a delayed SAR.
+Also, providing an invalid email address on the FAFSA® by using any method will result in a delayed SAR.

-While you can fill out the paper form and submit it via mail, you can only make corrections to the SAR Acknowledgment online.
+While students can fill out the paper form and submit it via mail, you can only make corrections to the SAR Acknowledgment online.
 If you haven’t heard anything regarding your FAFSA® in more than three weeks, check your SAR status online.

 All colleges can access your information the day after the FAFSA® has been processed, but each college or university financial aid department has its own processing time as they receive numerous applications daily.
 If you have gone a few weeks without hearing about your aid award, contact your college.

 Listing the college on the FAFSA® alone is not enough to automatically receive aid from that school.
 Colleges don’t create financial award packages for every applicant because most students list multiple schools on their FAFSA®, especially if they’re incoming freshmen and haven’t yet decided where to attend.

-Although your timeline to accept an offer may vary, many acceptance offers in the United States come in prior to May 1 due to the Candidates Reply Date Agreement (CRDA).
+Although your timeline to accept an aid award offer may vary, many acceptance offers in the United States come in prior to May 1 due to the Candidates Reply Date Agreement (CRDA).
 The CRDA is an agreement that gives students until May 1 of every year to accept or decline college admission offers.

 If you do plan to study at a particular college, contact the school’s financial aid department directly.
 The school will determine your eligibility and deliver a financial aid award letter to you.

-When Will Your Federal Student Loan be Disbursed ?
+When Will Your Federal Student Loan be Disbursed?

 If you are eligible for any federal student loans offered as part of your financial aid package and you signed your Master Promissory Note (MPN), you can expect to get your student loans about 10 days before you start classes, although this may vary depending on a number of factors.